h3xar0n/aws-security/README.md

   - Instead they suggest that third-party software can be used to provide additional functionality such as deep packet inspection, IPS/IDS, or network threat protection.
   - Search for IPS on AWS Marketplace and you will find a range of suitable products!

-## Amazon Cloudfront
-### Encryption in transit
-- End-to-end encryption _between_ a user and S3 entails using TLS; it does not entail server-side encryption (SSE) for S3, which is encryption at rest.

 ## AWS Lambda
 - For Lambda to send logs to CloudWatch, the function execution role needs to permission to write to CloudWatch.
 - For Lambda to make API calls to DynamoDB, the function execution role needs many permissions to interact with DynamoDB.